S-OConnor/MSP430_TestRepo/docs/DESIGN.md

 what clocks the tick timer in the no-LFXT fallback below — so LPM3 would leave that configuration asleep forever.

-Fallback: if the external oscillator is absent, the timer runs from SMCLK/8 = 1 MHz with a period of 10 000 → exactly 100 Hz, but only as accurate as the DCO (~±2 %). `g_status` bit 0x01 reports this.
+Fallback: if LFXT never starts — Y4 removed or damaged — the timer runs from SMCLK/8 = 1 MHz with a period of 10 000 → exactly 100 Hz, but only as
+accurate as the DCO (~±2 %). `g_status` bit 0x01 reports this.
+Reaching that
+fallback takes about a second of boot time, because that is how long a healthy crystal may need to start ([§9.2](#92-clock-tree)).

 ### One timebase, two phases